iv-menshenin/valyjson/README.md

 | easyjson | regular   | 26220  | 499.7 |  9512 |       126 |
 | easyjson | small     | 414.6  | 197.9 |   128 |         3 |

+Tests of unpacking JSON objects show a nice gain in memory allocation.
+This is not surprising, I used [valyala/fastjson](https://github.com/valyala/fastjson) parser, and Aliaksandr Valialkin knows how to save memory.

+### Marshaling

+For convenience, I cut out all results except easyjson and left only the tests working with concurrency.
+In real life, we are unlikely to encounter a situation where we have no parallelism, but we still need the generation of marshaller code.

 | lib      | json size | ns/op  |   MB/s |   B/op | allocs/op |
 |:---------|:----------|--------|-------:|-------:|----------:|